WFMT: Fine Arts Network

+Beethoven Network

 In 1986, WFMT launched the Beethoven Satellite Network, a satellite delivered classical music programming service.
+It allows public radio stations to broadcast classical music during some hours of the day or around the clock, even if their budgets don't allow for a local staff or music library.

 The WFMT Fine Arts Circle, a member/listener support and funding group, was formed in 1991.

 In 1995, the station moved to its current location in the WTTW complex in Chicago's Northwest Side.
 The new facility included an all-digital path from studios to transmitter.
 The WFMT Jazz Satellite Network debuted two years later.

-In 2001, the station's transmitter was moved to the Sears Tower.
+In 2001, the station's transmitter was moved to the Sears Tower in downtown Chicago (now the Willis Tower).

 WFMT celebrated its 50th anniversary on December 13, 2001, which Chicago Mayor Richard M. Daley declared WFMT Day.

-In 2003, the station began syndication of the program "Exploring Music with Bill McGlaughlin", an educational daily program on various themes in classical music.
+In 2003, the station began syndication of the program "Exploring Music with Bill McGlaughlin", an informational weekday program on various themes in classical music.
 It was created by Steve Robinson and is now carried by over 50 stations in the U.S. and is heard by over 400,000 people each week.
-They also launched a Fine Arts Hotline for the Chicago area that same year.
+WFMT also launched a Fine Arts Hotline for the Chicago area that same year.